adampdp/plosCB-PAC/README.md

 To run the code directly: (1) On the command line: 'nrniv -python t42_init.py'.
 In this case new directories are not created.
 Results files are in the working directory.

-On completion of the small simulation the file maketrace.py can be run to recreate the results in Fig1C.
+On completion of the small simulation the file maketrace.py in the 'scanzres' directory can be run to recreate the results in Fig1C.
 Set the flag asBatch = True if the simulation was run using mpi-exec.

-On completion of large simulations the file analysis2.py can be run to recreate single network simulation results in Fig2 of the paper.
+On completion of large simulations the file analysis2.py in the 'Fig2data' can be run to recreate single network simulation statistical analysis as those in Fig2 of the paper.
+This directory also contains the simulation data for the simulation shown in Fig2 of the paper.

 Questions on how to use this model should be directed to adam.ponzi@ibf.cnr.it